pantrypoints/sp/content/en/research/countries/china/xi/chapter-15f.md

 constantly promoted the maturity and formalization of systems.
 In turn, the innovation of systems and mechanisms has provided a guarantee for the party to gnaw hard bones, wade into deep waters, and further self-revolution, thus improving the ability and level of self-revolution.
-Since the 18th National Congress of the Communist Party of China, the Party has vigorously broken the shackles of systems and mechanisms, continuously promoted institutional innovation, and focused on establishing a relatively mature institutional system in all aspects, greatly improving its self- revolutionary ability in promoting the modernization of the national governance system and
+Since the 18th National Congress of the CCP, the Party has vigorously broken the shackles of systems and mechanisms, continuously promoted institutional innovation, and focused on establishing a relatively mature institutional system in all aspects, greatly improving its self- revolutionary ability in promoting the modernization of the national governance system and